thedavesky/lenovo-y700-hackintosh/README.md

 |Touchpad|Synaptics PS2|

 ## Installation

-- Set serial numbers in config.plist as per [OpenCore Instal Guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html).
+- Set serial numbers in config.plist as per [OpenCore Install Guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html).
 - Copy EFI folder to your EFI partition.
 - Install macOS.
 	- After installing macOS I recommend to configure [ALCPlugFix-Swift](https://github.com/black-dragon74/ALCPlugFix-Swift).
 Lenovo Y700 has a combo jack and macOS doesn't support it out of the box.
 Prepared configuration files for this program are already in this repository in a folder ALCPlugFix-Swift.

 ## Status
 - **Discrete GPU** isn't working.
 	- MacOS doesn't support Optimus technology.
 I disabled dGPU in BIOS settings.
 - **Subwoofer** isn't working.